MTalhaZafar32/Diabetes-pediction/README.md

 After training the XGBoost model, we evaluated its performance on a separate test dataset.
 The test results were saved in the test_results.csv file for further analysis.

 ## Repository Structure
-The repository is organized into the following structure:
+The repository is organized into the following structure :

 ```